Populists, far-right eye gains in Italian election

 The last polls -- issued on February 16 before a pre-election ban came into force -- showed Berlusconi's four-party coalition in the lead with 37 percent, including 17 percent for Forza Italia and 13 percent for the League.

-Experts estimate a coalition would have to win at least 40 percent of the vote to win an overall majority.
+A new electoral law makes predictions difficult, but experts estimate a coalition would have to win at least 40 percent of the vote to win an overall majority.

 Founded in 2009, the Five Star Movement has drawn support from Italians disillusioned with traditional parties.